 he late summer harvest is on, and while gardeners wait for their tomatoes to turn red before they pick them off the vine, other veggies are better picked while they're young.

-In this week's Joel in the Garden: How composting now can help your garden next year.
+Joel in the Garden: How composting now can help your garden next year.

 Excess cherry tomatoes from the garden?
 Make sun-dried tomatoes.